jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 # State Sector Act 1988
-_Consolidation as at 2008-10-01_
+_Consolidation as at 2010-07-01_

-> An Act—aTo ensure that employees in the State services are imbued with the spirit of service to the community; andbTo promote efficiency in the State services and other agencies; andcTo ensure the responsible management of the State services; anddTo maintain appropriate standards of integrity and conduct among employees in the State services and other agencies; andeTo ensure that every employer in the State services is a good employer; andfTo promote equal employment opportunities in the State services; andgTo provide for the negotiation of conditions of employment in the State services and assistance to other agencies on conditions of employment; andhTo repeal the State Services Act 1962, the State Services Conditions of Employment Act 1977, and the Health Service Personnel Act 1983
+> An Act—ato ensure that employees in the State services are imbued with the spirit of service to the community; andbto promote efficiency in the State services and other agencies; andcto ensure the responsible management of the State services; anddto maintain appropriate standards of integrity and conduct among employees in the State services and other agencies; andeto ensure that every employer in the State services is a good employer; andfto promote equal employment opportunities in the State services; andgto provide for the negotiation of conditions of employment in the State services and assistance to other agencies on conditions of employment; andhto repeal the State Services Act 1962, the State Services Conditions of Employment Act 1977, and the Health Service Personnel Act 1983

 ### 1 Short Title and commencement
 (1) This Act may be cited as the State Sector Act 1988.